Emmanuel College values your privacy. Please read the following information about how we handle your information.

 - Official high school transcript (with at least a 2.0 GPA)

-- Official copy of an SAT or ACT score (with a combined Critical Reading and Math score of at least 860 on the SAT or an 18 composite score on the ACT)
+- Official copy of an SAT or ACT score with a combined Critical Reading and Math score of at least 860 on the old vers ion of the SAT (taken prior to March 2016), combined ERW and Math score of at least 940 on the new version of the SAT (taken March 2016 or later) or an 18 composite score on the ACT

-For detailed information about the admissions process, see the college catalog.
+For detailed information about the admissions process, click here.

 What majors do you have?